Why DEI in healthcare is central to employee retention

 From the candidate stage to the boardroom, applicants to your company and employees require support as they join your ranks and grow their skills.
 Key components of a complete talent management model include:

-Re-envisioning recruitment: To attract a diverse pool of candidates to open roles, consider modifying job descriptions with a paragraph on your institution’s DEI philosophy, and by avoiding gender-specific pronouns and removing gender-coded language.
+Re-envisioning recruitment: To attract a diverse pool of candidates to open roles, consider modifying job descriptions with a paragraph on your institution’s philosophy of DEI in healthcare, and by avoiding gender-specific pronouns and removing gender-coded language.
 Post to job sites and recruit at schools in communities not previously targeted.
 Evaluate whether required skills and education on resumes may eliminate otherwise worthy candidates.

 Increasing interview accessibility: The pandemic changed how interviews are conducted, but candidates may not have access to technology for virtual meetings, or disabilities may prevent them from meeting in person.
 Ask for interview preferences when they apply.